Catholicos of All Armenians

 The Armenian Apostolic Church is part of the Oriental Orthodox communion.
 This communion includes the Coptic Orthodox Church of Alexandria, the Ethiopian Orthodox Tewahedo Church, the Syriac Orthodox Church, the Malankara Orthodox Syrian Church, and the Eritrean Orthodox Tewahedo Church.

-The current Catholicos is Karekin II.
+The incumbent Catholicos of the Armenian Church has been Karekin II since 1999.

 Other names

 The Catholicos is often referred to both by the church and the media as the Armenian Pontiff.
 Historically, the Catholicos was known in English and other languages as the Armenian Patriarch or the Patriarch of Armenia, and sometimes as the Patriarch of Etchmiadzin (or Echmiadzin) to distinguish from the Armenian Patriarch of Constantinople and the Armenian Patriarch of Jerusalem.
-To distinguish from the Catholicos (or Patriarch) of Cilicia, historically based in Sis and now in Lebanon, he may be referred to as the Catholicos of Etchmiadzin.
+To distinguish from the Catholicos (or Patriarch) of Cilicia, historically based in Sis and now in Antelias (Lebanon), he may be referred to as the Catholicos of Etchmiadzin.
 To underscore his supremacy over other patriarchs, the Catholicos is sometimes referred to in English as the Armenian Pope.